bartekkalinka/diagram-to-breadboard/README.md

 <img src=./static/4roll_breadboard.png width="1100" height="500">

 Most of connection cables are shown as arrows with labels like "U21" or "D05".
 "U" and "D" letters in those labels mean "up"/"down" and refer to upper/lower part of the breadboard.
 It's also possible to drag components with mouse.

+## Development info

+It's possible to run conversion on JVM with debug output instead of the drawing:

+    dtbJVM/run

+There is also a suite of property tests in `dtb/jvm/src/test/scala/pl/bka/dtb/model/breadboard/BreadboardSpec.scala` that can be run with:

+    dtbJVM/test